Martha's Vineyard Sign Language: Origins

 Although the people who were dependent on MVSL were different, they still did the same activities as the typical Martha's Vineyard resident would.
 Deaf people would work both complex and simple jobs, attend island events, and participate within the community.
 In contrast to some other deaf communities around the world, they were treated as typical people.
-Deaf people living in rural Mexico have a similar community, but few hearing people live there permanently.
 Other deaf communities are often isolated from the hearing population; the Martha's Vineyard deaf community of that period is exceptional in its integration into the general population.

 Deaf MVSL users were not excluded by the rest of society at Martha's Vineyard, but they certainly faced challenges due to their deafness.
 Marriage between a deaf person and a hearing person was extremely difficult to maintain, even though both could use MVSL.
 For this reason, the deaf usually married the deaf, raising the degree of inbreeding even beyond that of the general population of Martha's Vineyard.
 This high rate of deaf–deaf marriages increased the deaf population within the community over time, as all offspring of such couples inherited their parents' shared recessive deafness trait and were also congenitally deaf.
 The MVSL users often associated closely, helping and working with each other to overcome other issues caused by deafness.
 They entertained at community events, teaching hearing youngsters more MVSL.
 The sign language was spoken and taught to hearing children as early as their first years to help them communicate with the many deaf people they would encounter in school.
 Non-manual markers, such as lip movement and facial expressions, as well as hand gestures and mannerisms were all studied.
 There were even separate schools specifically for learning MVSL.
 Hearing people sometimes signed even when there were no deaf people present.
 For example, children signed behind a schoolteacher's back, adults signed to one another during church sermons, farmers signed to their children across a wide field, and fishermen signed to each other from their boats across the water where the spoken word would not carry.